BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

 - To select an envelope use the *module* and parameter dropdowns on the Block Properties Panel.

-- To delete an envelope click the 'x' next to the *module parameter* dropdown on the Block Properties Panel.
+- To delete an envelope click the “x” next to the *module parameter* dropdown on the Block Properties Panel.

+As with routing, when an envelope is created, the target parameter becomes “locked”.
+A small lock icon will be displayed on the parameter's control in the module properties panel indicating that it is being controlled by an envelope cannot be changed.
+To temporarily override the lock, hover over the control and hold the `ctrl` key.

 #### Block Toolbar
 Each block has a *block toolbar*, which contains a number of buttons that can be used to perform actions on the block.